 At birth, your doctor should give you a list of what your baby should be able to do before the next checkup.
 This list is your first guide.
-It will tell you around when to expect certain skills to develop, like sitting up, crawling and talking.
+It will tell you when to expect certain skills to develop, such as sitting, crawling and talking.
 The checklist evolves as your child grows.

-If you notice your child isn’t doing things other children his or her age are doing, and you’re worried, then trust your judgement and alert your child’s doctor as soon as possible.
+If you're worried your child isn’t doing things other children the same age are doing, trust your judgement and alert your child’s doctor as soon as possible.

 “People often think it’s bad behavior or bad parenting,” says Sharon Alexander of Unicorn Children’s Foundation in Boca Raton.
 “There are programs for children from birth, with no costs to the family.
 I’m always telling families to err on the side of caution.”

-That’s because if there is a delay, early intervention can often help a child catch up to his or her peers.
+That’s because early intervention can often help a child catch up to his or her peers if there is a delay.

-“We don’t just give them a phone number and say, ‘Have a nice life,’ ” says Randee Gabriel, children and family services manager of 211 Palm Beach/Treasure Coast.
+“We don’t just give them a phone number and say, ‘Have a nice life,’ ” says Randee Gabriel, programs manager of 211 Palm Beach/Treasure Coast.
 “We call them up.
-One of the main reasons parents don’t come to an appointment is that they don’t know why it’s important.
+One of the main reasons parents don’t come to an appointment is they don’t know why it’s important.
 They may be thinking, ‘I make $7.50 an hour and if I miss five hours of work, I don’t get to buy groceries this week.’
 So we tell them why it’s important to go.
 They know they have a support person.”

 Families often have several problems to solve, in fact.
 The 211 specialists start by helping them keep a roof over their heads, find food pantries and secure help paying the electric bill, if needed.
 They also ask every caller if they have young children and if they are having any problems at school or home.

 The school district also offers help for young children.
 Its Child Find program evaluates children ages 3 to 5.
-If your child needs special education in pre-kindergarten, he or she can be placed in a program within 60 days, says Kevin McCormick, director of exceptional student education for the School District of Palm Beach County.
+If children need special education in pre-kindergarten, they can be placed in a program within 60 days, says Kevin McCormick, director of Exceptional Student Education for the School District of Palm Beach County.
+Call 561-434-8740.

 Whatever your concern as a parent, don’t panic.
 Palm Beach County has resources that can help.

-- Randee Gabriel, Children and Family Services manager, 211 Palm Beach/Treasure Coast
+• Randee Gabriel, programs manager, 211 Palm Beach/Treasure Coast

-- Sharon Alexander, executive director, Unicorn Children’s Foundation
+• Sharon Alexander, chief executive officer, Unicorn Children’s Foundation